GabeStah/Airbrake.io/Exceptions/Python/BaseException/Exception/MemoryError/text.md

 __META DESCRIPTION__

-A deep look at the MemoryError in Python, with code samples illustrating how different Python versions may experience MemoryErrors.
+A deep look at the MemoryError in Python, with code samples illustrating how different Python versions may handle MemoryErrors differently.

 ---